fabric/fabric/sites/www/installing.rst

 * and the `Paramiko <http://paramiko.org>`_ SSH library (as well as its own dependencies; see `its install docs <http://paramiko.org/installing.html>`_.)

-..
-TODO:
-    update above install link to use intersphinx for the paramiko www site?

 Development dependencies
 ------------------------